-Recently, a viral post of an American middle-school teacher named Julie Marburger caught the attention of the educators around the world.
-According to her post, she has finally made a decision to leave her teaching career at the end of this year because of an incident which she claimed to have left her “emotionally unable to continue for the day.”
+Recently, a viral post of an American middle-school teacher named Julie Marburger caught the attention of educators around the world.
+According to her post, she has finally decided to leave her teaching career at the end of this year because of an incident which she claimed to have left her “emotionally unable to continue for the day.”

 “Parents have become far too disrespectful, and their children are even worse.”
 She wrote.

-Through her post, she voiced out her disappointment and complains to the parents who tolerate the misbehavior of their children instead of cooperating with the teachers in able to better educate the students.
+Through her post, she voiced out her disappointment and complained to the parents who tolerate the misbehavior of their children instead of cooperating with the teachers can better educate the students.
 The administration of the school was mentioned too, with her claiming that they always want to keep the parents happy which leaves her with no way to the job she was hired to do which is to TEACH KIDS.

 “I have never heard of a profession where people put so much of their heart and soul into their job, taking time and resources from their home and family, and getting paid such an insultingly measly amount.”

 Well, sadly, Ms. Marburger is just one of the million faces of teachers who experience the same struggle every day.
 Aside from the many painful paperwork teachers have to work on, they are also required to deal with parents, who, most of the time, are rude to the teachers.
 Being a teacher is not only about teaching; schools have to engage parents too actively, but it gets difficult if they are uncooperative.

 Among the common problems when it comes to parents are the following:

 - Parents who tolerate their child’s misbehavior (especially in front of the teacher)